Lugbara proverbs

 Lugbara proverbs locally known as E'yo O'beza refers to wisdom from the Lugbara people passed down by grandparents, parents and other relatives to younger generations since time immemorial through stories, parables, idioms and simple phrases, usually around a bon fire.
 In modern times though, due to formal education, it's not a celebrated activity but elders still teach and advise the young in their day to day encounters.
-Below are some examples (the English translation) and : meaning.
+Below are some examples (the English translation) and: meaning.

 Wise sayings

-Afa eii ma drikulu (The owner has a big head): The owner has the biggest say in what to do with his property.
+Afa ei ma drikulu (The owner has a big head): The owner has the biggest say in what to do with his property.

-Aparaka ma tibi agobi / Eka eyo du aparakasi, mi isu afazi ku (Unseriousness feeds on pumpkin leaves/ If you take things jokingly, you don't get anything): Unseriousness misses out on the good things!
+Aparaka ma tibi agobi / Eka eyo 'du aparakasi, mi isu afazi ku (Unseriousness feeds on pumpkin leaves/ If you take things jokingly, you don't get anything): Unseriousness misses out on the good things!

-Ata abu-a ri, le mima nga azi raka mima nya ndo (Even in the valley plantation, you must first work before you eat): No work, no food!
+Ata a'bua ri, le mima nga azi raka mima nya ndo (Even in the valley plantation, you must first work before you eat): No work, no food!

 Awoko so ti andre (Anger pierced the cow's tongue): Don't get angry or else you will get hurt!

 Ayia ma ndu yo (There is no other mother): Cherish your mother, there is no other woman who can replace her!

 Ayia nduri ozuku fi ni (A stepmother is [like] a porcupine's intestines): Stepmothers are usually bitter.

-Ba azini ma afasi ba ze oli oli (Because of someone else's things, you defecate air): If you rely on another man's things, you won't enjoy fully nor have peace of mind!
+'Ba azini ma afasi 'ba ze oli oli (Because of someone else's things, you defecate air): If you rely on another man's things, you won't enjoy fully nor have peace of mind!

-Ba je obuka mva alea si ku (You cannot buy a baby strap because of an unborn baby): Similar to the English proverb: Don't count your chicks before they hatch!
+'Ba je obuka mva alea si ku (You cannot buy a baby strap because of an unborn baby): Similar to the English proverb: Don't count your chicks before they hatch!